-Travel Journal — If you want to keep a travel journal, but can’t commit to a huge amount of writing each night, I can’t recommend the One Line a Day Journal enough–I’ve been using it for more than a year now and adore it!
+Travel Journal — If you want to keep a travel journal, but can’t commit to a huge amount of writing each night, I can’t recommend the One Line a Day Journal enough–I’ve been using it for 4 years now and adore it!

-If you have more than 3 days in Santorini, consider walking down to Fira’s Old Port and either taking the cable car or (more iconic on Santorini) riding a donkey back up, attending a movie at an open-air cinema on the island (Mamma Mia and My Big Fat Greek Wedding are popular choices), taking a kayaking tour to explore the caldera in a different way, going scuba diving, walking to Skaros Rock, visiting the lighthouse on the southern end of the island, or splurging in a major way on a helicopter tour around Santorini.
+If you have more than 3 days in Santorini, consider walking down to Fira’s Old Port and either taking the cable car or hiking back up, attending a movie at an open-air cinema on the island (Mamma Mia and My Big Fat Greek Wedding are popular choices), taking a kayaking tour to explore the caldera in a different way, going scuba diving, walking to Skaros Rock, visiting the lighthouse on the southern end of the island, or splurging in a major way on a helicopter tour around Santorini.

 Getting Around Santorini